Natural Transformation

 Maybe<A> | List<A> | Nothing becomes [], Just(x) becomes [x] |

-List<A> | Maybe<A> | Take the head element (if any) |
+List<A> | Maybe<A> | Take the head element, if any |

 Either<E, A> | Maybe<A> | Left becomes Nothing, Right(x) becomes Just(x) |

-Try<A> | Either<Throwable, A> | Success/Failure maps to Right/Left |
+Try<A> | Either<Throwable, A> | Success/Failure map to Right/Left |

-Core Interface
+The Interface

 @FunctionalInterface